 Diener Circus.
 Miniature circus made by Frank Diener, of carved and painted wood.

 Alexander Bogardy: Divine Aesthete.
 Paintings and drawings by a visionary artist and hairdresser.
-Catalog.
+Catalogue.

 War in Shadows and Light—Chris Hondros.
 War photography by NC State alum, for Getty Images.
-Catalog.
+Catalogue.

 Nikolai Muhkin: Contemporary Russian Artist.
 Paintings.
 Brochure.

 AIGA’s BOOM!
 The Best Graphic Design of the Carolinas.
-Catalog.
+Catalogue.

 Fashions from the Victorian Era 1901-1919.
 Objects from the permanent collection.